kubevirt/katacoda-scenarios/kubevirt-upgrades/step1.md

 `kubectl get vms`{{execute}}

 Notice from the output that the VM is not running yet.

 To start a VM, `virtctl` should be used:
-Notice from the output that the VM is not running yet.

-To start a VM, `virtctl` should be used: